Ichaboe Island: Geography

-There are twelve small islands on the Namibian coast between Walvis Bay and Orange River.
+There are twelve small islands on the Namibian coast between Walvis Bay and the Orange River.
 Due to the Benguela Current, the seas on the west coast of southern Africa are some of the most productive in the world.
 The current flows north from the Southern Ocean and offshore winds drive the surface water away from the coast.
 Water rises from depths of hundreds of metres and at speeds of up to 12 m per minute bringing nutrients to the surface.
 A combination of sunlight and nutrients provide the conditions for phytoplankton which are the foundation for other life in the Benguela marine ecosystem.
-Feeding on the phytoplankton are Zooplankton, which attract an abundance of shoaling pelagic fish and is the reason why southern Africa is home to one of the richest seabird communities in the world.
-The islands off the west coast of southern Africa provide refuge from predators and Cape gannet (Morus capensis) and Cape cormorants (Phalacrocorax capensis) are the region's most abundant seabirds with tens of thousands on the islands during the nesting season.
+Feeding on the phytoplankton are Zooplankton, which attract an abundance of shoaling pelagic fish and this is the reason why southern Africa is home to one of the richest seabird communities in the world.
+The islands off the west coast of southern Africa provide refuge from predators.
+Cape gannet (Morus capensis) and Cape cormorants (Phalacrocorax capensis) are the region's most abundant seabirds with tens of thousands on the islands during the nesting season.
 The birds' guano also provide nutrients that flow back into the surrounding sea when large waves hit the island or when it rains.
 The guano enriches the rocky shore with carpets of seaweed grazed by goat's-eye limpets, which are predated by spiny starfish.

 Ichaboe Island is a 6.5 ha low-lying island, approximately 1.5 km off the Diamond Coast of Namibia and 48 km north of Lüderitz.
-On the western side of the island is a reef which affords some protection from Atlantic waves, although sea spay covers the island during storms.
+On the western side of the island is a reef which offers some protection from Atlantic waves, although sea spray covers the island during storms.
 The island was once covered in over 7 m of bird-droppings (guano), which was quarried in the 19th and 20th-centuries for sale as manure.
 The rocky ground is now entirely exposed and the eastern side has some sandy areas.
 Annual rainfall is less than 10 mm and coastal fog is frequent.

 Bird Life International recognizes Ichaboe Island along with other islands such as Mercury Island and the nearby coast as an Important Bird Area for their seabird colonies.